 What Is Melting Point Of Aluminum?

-Many industries melt aluminum and use it to manufacture different varieties of products.
+Many industries melt aluminum and use it to manufacture various products.
 However, many people don’t know the exact temperature at which the aluminum starts melting.

 The melting point of aluminum in its pure form is 660 degrees Celsius (1220 degrees Fahrenheit).
 However, users generally employ it with alloys, so its M.P. varies from pure form.
 It is due to impurities present in alloys and the mixing of other elements with aluminum.